-HostGator has a call center that's open 24/7 so you'll be helped regardless of what time it is or what time zone you're in.
+Most hosts only offer email support, but HostGator has a 24/7 call center so you’ll be helped regardless of what time it is or what time zone you’re in.

 Should your blog grow quickly, HostGator makes it super easy to migrate to a VPN or dedicated server without any interruption in service.

 Dreamhost is more than just a web hosting company.
 They are also a cloud-solutions provider.

 By offering data storage and cloud computing solutions, their data centers and web hosting servers go way beyond that of HostGator and BlueHost.